-In year 1 we encourage and support children to develop independence and nurture a positive attitude to learning.
+In Year 1, we encourage and support children to develop independence and nurture a positive attitude to learning.
 The children will experience a range of fun and engaging learning activities.

 There are three Year 1 classes, each class is supported by teaching assistants.
-There is an additional teacher in Key Stage 1 who manages intervention groups to support children in their learning.

 Letters to parents

-- Miss Skidmore beta – class teacher
+- Miss Skidmore – Beta class teacher

-- Mr McCormick delta – class teacher
+- Mrs Ellis – Delta class teacher

-- Mr Whitehouse gamma – class teacher
+- Miss McShane – Gamma class teacher

-We are happy to talk to you however first thing in the morning is not always the best time to catch us.
+We are happy to talk to you, however, first thing in the morning is not always the best time to catch us.
 We are always available after school – let us know and we will arrange an appointment.

-When sending any money to school please place it in a sealed envelope labelled with the child’s name, class, amount enclosed and purpose and hand it to the member of staff at the door in the morning.
+When sending any money to school, please place it in a sealed envelope labelled with the child’s name, class, amount enclosed and purpose and hand it to the member of staff at the door in the morning.
 We are not able to take money from you at the end of the day.
-Alternatively you can take it to the school’s main reception.
+Alternatively, you can take it to the school’s main reception.

-If you have any concerns please raise them in the first instance with your child’s teacher or teaching assistant.
-Should you need to escalate the issue please call the school to arrange an appointment with Sue Squires (Deputy Head) or Jacqueline McGibney (Headteacher).
+If you have any concerns, please raise them in the first instance with your child’s teacher or teaching assistant.
+Should you need to escalate the issue, please call the school to arrange an appointment with Sue Squires (Deputy Head) or Jacqueline McGibney (Headteacher).